CCMS-UCSD/GNPSDocumentation/docs/contact.md

 In the event that there is an issue with the GNPS website, please contact the system administrators at [ccms-web@cs.ucsd.edu](mailto: ccms-web@cs.ucsd.edu).

-For more in-depth assistance, we invite you to attend the numerous GNPS workshops we offer at UCSD and at conferences throughout the year.
+For more in-depth assistance, we invite you to attend the numerous GNPS workshops we offer at UCSD and UCR and at conferences throughout the year.
 Check out the upcoming [workshops](workshops.md).

 ## GNPS Office Hours